CaptainChaos/freecad-git-arch/README.md

 This package is based on the freecad-git AUR package which can be found here: https://aur.archlinux.org/packages/freecad-git

-As always, this software comes with absoulutely no warranty or whatsoever, use this on your own risk.
+As usual, this software comes with absoulutely no warranty, use this on your own risk.